5kProjects/flaskbookreview/README.md

     }
 ```

-If the requested ISBN number isn’t in your database, your website should return a 404 error.
+If the requested ISBN number isn’t in not in the database, the website returns a 404 error.

-1. You should be using raw SQL commands (as via SQLAlchemy’s execute method) in order to make database queries.
+1. raw SQL commands is used (as via SQLAlchemy’s execute method) in order to make database queries.
-2. You should not use the SQLAlchemy ORM (if familiar with it) for this project.
+2.SQLAlchemy is not used in this version
-3. In README.md, include a short writeup describing your project, what’s contained in each file, and (optionally) any other additional information the staff should know about your project.
+3. The README.md, include a writeup describing the project,
-4. If you’ve added any Python packages that need to be installed in order to run your web application, be sure to add them to requirements.txt!
+4.all Python packages that need to be installed in order to run the web application, are added in the requirements.txt!

-Beyond these requirements, the design, look, and feel of the website are up to you!
-You’re also welcome to add additional features to your website, so long as you meet the requirements laid out in the above specification!
+ the design, look, and feel of the website can be be changed in any way!
+And   additional features can be added to the website,

-# Hints
+# other informations

-    1. At minimum, you’ll probably want at least one table to keep track of users, one table to keep track of books, and one table to keep track of reviews.
-But you’re not limited to just these tables, if you think others would be helpful!
+    1. this projects database includes one table to keep track of users, one table to keep track of books, and one table to keep track of reviews.

-    2. In terms of how to “log a user in,” recall that you can store information inside of the session, which can store different values for different users.
-In particular, if each user has an id, then you could store that id in the session (e.g., in session["user_id"]) to keep track of which user is currently logged in.
+    2. TO “log a user in,the information is stored inside a session, which can store different values for different users.
+         In particular, each user has an id, and  that is the id stored in the session (e.g., in session["user_id"]) to keep track of which user is currently logged in.

 ## References
 <a id="1">[1]</a>